anto9167/anto9167/README.md

-- 👋 Hi, I’m @anto9167, CEO of PolarGXming
+- 👋 Hi, I’m @anto9167, founder of PolarGXming
-- 👀 I’m interested in unblocked games
+- 👀 I’m interested in f*cking with school blockers
 - 🌱 I’m currently learning HTML, CSS, and JS
-- 💞️ I’m looking to collaborate on unblocked games sites
+- 💞️ I’m looking to collaborate on unblocking sites (DM ME)
 - 📫 How to reach me: DM me on discord: aNto#4348

 <!---